 The goal of the DanMAX beamline is to do experiments on real material studied under realistic conditions at realistic time scales at multiple length scales.
-This is done by building three instruments at the beamline: One to study the atomic structure using PXRD in situ and in operando, one for studying the atomic structure in very high resolution, and one to study the microstructure using full field imaging.
+This is done by building three instruments at the beamline: One to study the atomic structure using PXRD in situ and in operando, one for studying the atomic structure in very high resolution, and one to study the microstructure using full field tomographic imaging.
 You can read more about the science at DanMAX in the Conceptual Design Report, here (PDF: 5 MB).

 You can find all the publications from DanMAX here.